ortexx/spreadable/README.md

 You can use webpack or something else to build the client for the browser with entry point __spreadable/src/browser/client/index.js__.
 Then you import / require it in your application and use as usually.

 ## How the network works
-For the network working all nodes must be able to communicate with each other.
+For the network working all nodes must be able to interact with each other.
 Requests are made via the http(s) protocol.
 The network is p2p, but the nodes are conditionally divided into masters and slaves.
 From the point of view of rights, there is no difference between them.
 Masters only additionally maintain some lists for grouping servers and register new members.
 The network is designed in such a way that at any time a new member can join it or the old one will leave.
 After a while, another server will take over this role.

 ## How nodes distinguish each other
 The node ID is called __address__ and written as __hostname:port__.
 Hostname might be a domain name or an ip address.
 For ipv6 it is __[ip]:port__.
 By default, the server tries to get its external ip.
 If the computer is not connected to the Internet then it will use the local ip address.
 Or you can always pass the __hostname__ as an option manually.
 If the node address changes then it is simply re-registering on the network.

 ## What are the limitations
 To implement various features it is often required to go through the entire network to find the necessary information.
-The protocol allows to do this in a sequence of 2 http requests.
-But to iterate the network many requests are made in parallel.
-The first query from the starting point goes to all masters each of which is traversed by nodes from its list also in parallel.
+The protocol allows to do this in a sequence of 3 http requests.
+The first query from the starting point goes from the client to the entry node, the next goes to all masters simultaneously each of which goes through nodes from its list in parallel as well.
 The number of simultaneous requests always strive to the square root of the network size.
 Therefore, with a larger network size each node must be configured to be able to work with a large number of tcp connections simultaneously.
 For example, take a network of 10,000 nodes.
 For maximum network performance each node must be able to make 100 simultaneous requests and handle 1 per client.
 Apart from various system requests that occur from time to time to normalize the network.

 ## How to control the time of requests
 When making requests the client can always specify a timeout.